 Placed at the footing level around the house, a weeping tile is a porous pipe system that collects surface and underground water, and takes it to the sump pump, storm sewer, or (in older houses) the sanitary sewer and away from your house.
-Though it takes its name from when the pipes were made of terracotta tiles, these days, the pipes are usually made of corrugated plastic pipe with “weep holes” or small slits that lets water drain into it.
+Though it takes its name from when the pipes were made of terracotta tiles, these days, the pipes are usually made of corrugated plastic pipe with “weep holes” or small slits that let water drain into them.

-A weeping tile system might be the best solution for your lawn when standing water won’t go away, but they can get clogged too.
+A weeping tile system might be the best solution for your lawn when standing water won’t go away, but it can get clogged too.
 Ashworth Drainage can offer cost-effective solutions that will be as unobtrusive as possible.
 Give us a call if you’re battling standing water!

 Ashworth Drainage takes care to deliver to our drainage customers the most effective and affordable solution.
 We will always look for an easy repair before a replacement and NEVER ask for a deposit!